Office of International Programs

 International Agreements and Collaborations

 The University of Texas at Tyler seeks to develop strategic partnerships that are institutionally-based, long-standing, mutually-beneficial to both institutions, and advance UT Tyler's mission.
 International partnerships allow UT Tyler to increase opportunities for global studies, faculty and student exchange, and international academic and research collaborations.
+To view collaborating universities please see this page.

 Institutional partnerships at UT Tyler are based on a two part model: